GenericName1911/CR-Interface/README.md

 # CR-Interface

 This tool is a closed-source modding utility for Clash Royale, designed to simulate an interactive arena.
 It converts user-selected tiles into game coordinates, which are saved to a file named `coordinates.csv` and can be injected into the apk with [REDACTED] methods.
 This tool is distributed in the form of ~~an executable file~~ [a python-compiled no-console file.](https://github.com/GenericName1911/CR-Interface/releases)
+All dependencies can be downloaded using the included setup.py file in Releases.

 As of Monday, 16 December 2024 (UTC), every subsequent release will have a virus scan report attached to it.